stevenmchoi/next_js/NOTES.md

   * Passing down global employees' data to Employees page
   * Updating employees table from 'New Employee' form; re-rendering properly
   * Where to place the Providers and organize how to pass the data
+    * Creating a default value to avoid using a Provider